OpenSourceOV/scanner-image-capture-instructions/instructions.md

 MODE_TRANSMISSION|Description of transmission mode - should match the value in the Mode dropdown in VueScan|"Transparency" MODE_REFLECTIVE|Description of the reflective mode - should match the value in the Mode dropdown in VueScan|"Flatbed"

-MODE_TRANMISSION and MODE_REFLECTIVE are configurable because for some scanners the Transparency mode is listed as "Transparency 8x8".
+MODE_TRANMISSION and MODE_REFLECTIVE are configurable because for some scanners the Transparency mode in VueScan is listed as "Transparency 8x8".

 ### Pre-scan